Obtain a mortgage pre-approval letter

 Walk through inspection

-The walk-through inspection is done within a 48-hour period prior to closing.
+The walk-through inspection is done just prior to closing.
 It is important to wait for the sellers to have officially moved out all of their belongings and have vacated the residence.

 Coordinate with your attorney how much money you will need to bring to the closing.
 The money will be in the form of certified funds, bank check or a wire; so it is advised to allow time to coordinate earlier that day for such tasks.